beached/daw_json_link/readme.md

 }
 ```
  The ordering of the members returned as a tuple need to match the mapping in the type alias `type`.
 This allows for passing the result of accessor methods too, if the data members are not public.
  * Note: The return type of `to_json_data` does not have to return a tuple of references to the existing object members, but can return calculated values too.
-It does not allow rvalues through as they are often temporaries and it can result in long distance debugging.
+It does not allow rvalues through as they are often temporaries, and it can result in long distance debugging.
 The library will static_assert on this and suggest including `<daw/daw_tuple_forward.h>` and calling `daw::forward_nonrvalue_as_tuple( ... )` which store temporaries and forward other reference types.

-The parsers work by constructing each argument in place in the call to the classes constructor.
+The parsers work by constructing each argument in place in the call to the class's constructor.
 The individual argument parsers can be tuned for the specified circumstances of the data(e.g. floating point and integral numbers).
 Then with our type trait defining the arguments needed to construct the C++ class and their order we are able to look at each member in the JSON.
 Now we construct the value with the result of each parser; similar to `T{ parse<0, json_string<"name">>( data ), parse<1, json_number<"age", unsigned>>( data ), parse<json_number<2, "number>>( data )}`.
 For each member, the data stream will be moved forward until we find the member we need to parse, storing interested locations for later parsing.
 This process allows us to parse other classes as members too via the `json_class<"member_name", Type>` mapping type.
-So that each mapping trait only has to deal with it's specific members and not their details.
+So that each mapping trait only has to deal with its specific members and not their details.
 ![general parsing flow](docs/images/parse_flow.jpg)

 ## Default mapping of types
 ###### [Top](#content)

-In unnamed contexts, such as the root value, array elements, some key value types, and variant element lists where the name would be `no_name`, one can use some native C++ data types instead of the the JSON mapping types.
+In unnamed contexts, such as the root value, array elements, some key value types, and variant element lists where the name would be `no_name`, one can use some native C++ data types instead of the JSON mapping types.
 This includes, integer, floating point, bool, std::string, std::string_view, and previously mapped classes.

 For example, to map an array of string's.
 ```c++